-The coronavirus pandemic has many people stocking up on frozen foods like meat and vegetables, only to get home and realize that their freezers are full.
+At the start of the coronavirus pandemic, many people stocked up on frozen foods like meat and vegetables, only to get home and realize that their freezers are full.
 Their next logical thought?
 I need a bigger freezer.
 Better yet, I need a dedicated freezer.
+Suddenly everyone was buying freezers.

-To help you find the best freezers to get you through these socially isolated months (and still be useful after, when you’re no longer hoarding skirt steak and potato skins), we spoke with seven experts, including appliance store owners, hunters, preppers, and homesteaders.
+To help you find the best freezers to get you through the remaining socially isolated months (and still be useful after, when you’re no longer hoarding skirt steak and potato skins), we spoke with nine experts, including appliance store owners, hunters, butchers, preppers, and homesteaders.

 Here are the experts’ recommendations, based on your needs.